The Venice Visitor Tax Is Something Of Which To Be Aware

 Certainly during the tourist season Venice is anything but serene.
 Over-tourism is an ongoing major problem that they continue to deal with.
 In the not so distant past, Venice was largely populated by Venetians and the visitors were more interested in art, culture and the unique environment that Venice offers.

 Today, Venice’s very tight streets are now crowded with a mass of cruise ship visitors, businesses who cater to them like tacky gift shops and street vendors who far outnumber the residents and overnight visitors who pay for lodging.
 Prior to the pandemic around 30 million people visited Venice annually.
-There have been plans for a tourist tax for a while that were planned to be implemented in 2023, once the post-pandemic crowds return.
+There had been plans for a tourist tax for a while that were implemented a couple years ago, once the post-pandemic crowds return.

 Disneyland Needs A City Tax